jadetrue/jadetrue-website/posts/reflecting-2023.md

 2. **Capturing Confidence: Boudoir & Fitness Photoshoots 📸**

 In a bold move, I decided to celebrate myself through a boudoir photoshoot, a unique experience that was both empowering and liberating.
 And hey, why stop there?
 I also delved into a fitness photoshoot showcasing the dedication and hard work invested in transforming not just my body but my mindset.
+Thanks to my amazing online coach Nicole - [@\_nawilliams](https://www.instagram.com/_nawilliams/) for all the support and encouragement on this journey.

 ![Fitness Photoshoot 2023](/blog-images/2-photoshoot-min.png)